resourcium/resourcium.github.io/content/testing/index.md

 ![Test 3](./test3.png)
 1. At the beginning of testing the flow I would click on manual and then the test button.
 This will put the flow in a testing state.
-2. Although the trigger for this sytem is values being added to a SharePoint list, it is easier to do this through filling out a form which will in-turn run this flow.
+2. Although the trigger for this system is values being added to a SharePoint list, it is easier to do this through filling out a form which will in-turn run this flow.
 Since the flow ran successfully, the following response is produced:
 ![Test 3 Final](./test3_1.png)